-The ermine (pronounced ur-min) is a member of the mustelid family that ranges across Eurasia, Greenland, and North America, including nearly all of Alaska.
+The ermine (pronounced ur-min) ranges across Eurasia, Greenland, and North America, including nearly all of Alaska.
 Small, sleek, and bold, the ermine is a ferocious hunter capable of taking prey several times its own size.
 Encountering a curious ermine is always a highlight of any winter walk, ski, or skate.

 In the summer, an ermine is typically referred to as a stoat.
 The name ‘Ermine’ is used only when animals are in their white winter coats; to use an archaic phrasing, when a stoat is “in ermine.”
 Few animals transform so much between the seasons that their names change too.
 This radical seasonal transformation is also a central part of wild skating, when waterways freeze over and change from liquid water into sparkling, smooth, skateable ice.